 The book of Psalms is almost entirely written from a male (often a warrior's) perspective.
 When women are portrayed, they are usually mothers, and rarely in the role of worship.
-Psalm 68:11 is an exception: "The Lord gives a command; the women who bring the news [of military victory] are a great host" (v.
-11).
-Women played tambourines in the worship processions (v.
-24-25; cf. 148:12-13).
-10
+Psalm 68:11 is an exception: "The Lord gives the word; the women who announce the news [of military victory] are a great host" (verse 119).
+Women played tambourines in the worship processions (verse 24-25; cf. 148:12-13).10

 In Proverbs, women are used to symbolize wisdom (the Hebrew word for "wisdom" is feminine11), and are also used to symbolize folly and sin.
-The Proverbs 31 woman shows that Hebrew society praised highly competent women who were able to teach - but the context is in the family, not the religious assembly.